 • Subscription-style.
 A single monthly fee, a 0% markup on interchange rates, and a small flat transaction fee of a few cents.

 • Interchange-plus.
 An interchange markup and transaction fee on each sale, plus a small monthly fee to use the processor’s service.
-Some processors, like Leaders Merchant Services, let you negotiate for the lowest rates possible.
+Some processors, like Leaders Merchant Services, let you negotiate for the lowest rates possible1.

 • Flat rate.
 A single rate per transaction (regardless of the customer’s payment method), plus a small monthly fee.